 Internship in Raptor and Avian Medicine

-The Raptor Center is offering a veterinary medical internship to gain additional clinical experience through supervised, hands-on clinical experience.
-This internship is intended to be a two-year position, dependent on funding and job performance.
+The Raptor Center is offering a veterinary medical internship to gain additional avian experience through supervised, hands-on clinical experience.

 Degree and/or credentials:

-DVM or VMD degree from an AVMA-accredited college of Veterinary Medicine or a degree of veterinary medicine from a comparable foreign institution.
+DVM or VMD degree from an AVMA-accredited College of Veterinary Medicine or ECFVG certification.
 Applicant must also have taken and passed the NAVLE test be eligible to secure a Minnesota veterinary license.
 A TOEFL score is required for non-native English speakers.